SumitMali2003/Mini-Project-Sem-6/README.md

 ---
 📌 About the Project

-This project was developed as a part of AICTE Internship Training (Cycle 3).
  The model classifies waste images into Organic or Recyclable categories, contributing to environmental sustainability.

 ✨ Key Features